 Birks Fell is part of a 10 mile grassy ridge of nearly uniform height which loops round the splendid dale of Littondale.
 The summit lies between Upper Wharfedale and Littondale and is insignificant in stature.
 As a result most will head for the more obvious trig point and those who are interested then head for the summit.

 On my first visit to Birks Fell I climbed its steep slopes on a sunny winter’s day from Starbotton, Finding the high point is not a difficult challenge as long as you have studied the map and realised it is not the obvious trig point.
 The summit/highest point is a mile away and is simply found by keeping to the dry stone wall heading north.
 Just before arriving at the summit there is a fine body of water.
-This is Birks Tarn and a good place to enjoy the peace and tranquility of the area.
-Partly due to the faint path I couldn’t help thinking how many people arrived at the trig point and never made it to the summit.
-Compare it with the more obvious bridleway between Starbotton and Arncliffe that passes the trig.
+This is Birks Tarn and a good place to enjoy the peace and tranquillity of the area.
+The summit is marked by a small cairn on the Wharfedale side of the wall where it meets a second wall.
+I must admit some resurveying may be in order because the cairn and highest point marked on the O/S 1.25,000 map are not the same.

 I have always enjoyed my walks on Birks Fell, it is a pleasure to stride out along the ridge and enjoy the views.
 However there are also some excellent walks that cross the broad ridge between Upper Wharfedale and Littondale.
-It is excellent walking country.
+The links to these walks are at the foot of this page.

 Birks is one of the Dales 30 Mountains.